February 2006

 Tetringo!

-I’ve been playing a bit of Second Life lately with my girlfriend.
+I’ve been playing a bit of Second Life lately.
 Second Life is an interesting free (for basic usage) fully-scriptable virtual world.
 One of the more popular games inside of Second Life is a 2D board game called Tringo.
 It’s a mix between Tetris and Bingo, where you compete with others for cash.
 The game consists of a 5×5 grid, and you have to make 2×2, 2×3, and 3×3 blocks with the pieces you get.

 The game is fairly addicting, and my girlfriend and I have been wanting a way to practice while away from Second Life.
 So, I worked a bit on the bus and spent a couple of nights hacking on my new game Tetringo.
 It’s a clone of Tringo, playable on the Linux desktop, and designed so it will work on the Nokia 770 (once I finally do packages).
 Screenshot below.